Historic Win for Child Performers in Ontario!

 After passing unanimously through the legislature on Thursday, 30 April 2015, the Protecting Child Performers Act, 2015 was given Royal Assent, on May 5, 2015.
 The law came into force on February 5, 2016 and covers both the live and the recorded entertainment industries.
 This historic legislation contains provisions to protect a portion of minors’ income, ensure their education is not compromised, guarantees parental supervision, age-appropriate hours of work and breaks, and health and safety measures.
 For the first time, the Protecting Child Performers Act, 2015 provides health and safety protections, income protection and tutoring to all children who work in the Ontario live and recorded entertainment industry

 ACTRA Toronto had been seeking legislation to protect child performers for a long time.
-An earlier version of the Bill (Bill 71 Protecting Child Performers Act) had been ordered for Third Reading at Queen’s Park before dying on the Order Paper when the June 12, 2014, Ontario provincial election was called.
-(Click here to learn more about how Ontario Private Members’ Bills become law.)
+An earlier version of the bill had been ordered for Third Reading at Queen’s Park before dying on the Order Paper when the June 12, 2014, Ontario provincial election was called.
+(Learn more about how Ontario Private Members’ Bills become law.)

 Unlike other industries where children can’t work until they’re at least 14 years old, the entertainment industry employs children on stage and on screen from an early age.
 But for the longest time there was no legislation to specifically protect them.
 Young workers often can’t recognize health and safety hazards, which can lead to serious injury, illness or even death.